 After over 20 years in the marketing industry, our founder and fearless leader, Susie, had a hard time picking only one book.
 Susie says, “This book helped me at the beginning of my career.
 David Ogilvy was the godfather of modern advertising, he changed the way advertising was done.
 Great book – even today.”
 While much as changed since this book was written, many of the basics of advertising remain true, making this a must-read for anyone in the industry.

 7. In The American West by Richard Avedon Kelly, our Publications Manager, chose this iconic book.
 She says, “Ahhh, Avedon.
 After so many decades, Richard Avedon is still one of the most influential portrait photographers in the world.
 In The American West was originally published in 1985 and is still on the market decades later.
 Every portrait in this book was done outdoors, in front of a white backdrop, with white paper or sheets above and to the sides of the model.
 His simple lighting technique and large-format camera captured every detail and I just feel like I’m standing right next to him, taking the picture myself.
 It’s a great reminder that even the most difficult problem can usually be solved the best with the simplest answer.
 In advertising, crisp design and clean copy draws you in and keeps you interested.”

 Tiffany believes bubbles make everything better.
 Bring on the La Croix!
 Bring on the champagne!
 (Just don’t bring them together.)
-A Fort Collins-nearly-native, Tiffany loves spending time outside with her two Australian Shepherd fur babies.
+A Fort Collins-nearly-native, Tiffany loves spending time outside with her Australian Shepherd.